Worldwide virus lockdowns as WHO warns young people 'not invincible'

 New York state, which has reported over 7,000 cases and 39 deaths, followed suit on Friday, ordering its nearly 20 million residents to do the same from Sunday evening.
 Trump applauded the New York and California decisions but said he did not think a nationwide lockdown was needed.

 "Those are really two hotbeds," he said.
 "I don't think we'll ever find (a US-wide lockdown) necessary."
 Shortly after the president spoke, the governor of Illinois ordered residents of the midwestern state to stay at home and the Connecticut governor did the same.
-The stay-at-home orders put the three most populous cities in the United States New York, Los Angeles, and Chicago under lockdown.
+The restrictions so far imposed in seven states cover around 100 million people, with the country's three most populous cities New York, Los Angeles, and Chicago under lockdown.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)